pablobernabeu/Data-is-present/README.md

 *Prerequisites:* R (https://www.r-project.org/) and RStudio (https://rstudio.com/products/rstudio/download/).

-*Recommended preparation:* Familiarity with the relevant links herein; your own data and R code on Github.
+*Recommended preparation:* Familiarity with the content linked on this page; possibly also having your own data and R code (on a Github repository for Workshop 4).

 1. **Introduction to R:**